 Imagine a scenario where your business borrows $100,000 from a loan for which you signed a personal guarantee.
 Your business pays down $20,000 but fails to make any installments after.
 The creditor spends $10,000 on lawyer fees to gain judgment in its favor.
 Therefore, you would personally be liable to repay $90,000 – the remaining $80,000 plus the $10,000 in legal costs.

-Unlike an unlimited guarantee, a limited guarantee loan limits the amount of money collected from a personal guarantor.
-You share the burden of loan repayment with other partners in the company who have signed the guarantee.
+A limited guarantee loan caps the amount of money collected from a personal guarantor.
+In many cases, limited guarantees are used for partnerships when you share the burden of loan repayment with other individuals in the company who have signed the guarantee.

 The varieties of limited personal guarantee loans are described at length below.
 These loan types have unique benefits and drawbacks that vary according to the terms agreed upon.